1941 in Canadian football

-The Winnipeg Blue Bombers were once again permitted to challenge for the Grey Cup following a rule dispute a year earlier.
+The Winnipeg Blue Bombers were again permitted to challenge for the Grey Cup following a rule dispute a year earlier.
 In a meeting of the previous two Grey Cup champions, the Blue Bombers prevailed, sending the coveted mug west for the third time.

-Canadian Football News in 1941
+Canadian football news in 1941

 The Calgary Bronks left the WIFU and the Vancouver Grizzlies joined.
 The IRFU was renamed to Eastern Canada Union for one season.

-The Hamilton Tigers did not participate in the Eastern Canada Union, due to World War II and the Toronto Balmy Beach Beachers of the ORFU joined.
+The Hamilton Tigers did not participate in the Eastern Canada Union, due to World War II.
+The Toronto Balmy Beach Beachers of the ORFU joined.
 The Tigers would resume play in 1945.